TheUnlocked/exclaim/README.md

 **A note on terminology**

-The term "runtime" is used within this project to refer to what is really a runtime library.
-The actual "runtime," NodeJS in most cases, will be referred to by name or as being a "JavaScript runtime".
+The term "runtime" is used within this project to refer to what some may consider to be merely a "runtime library."
+The JavaScript runtime, the virtual machine that actually executes the compiled code, is NodeJS.

 ## Why Exclaim!?